Do-it-yourself biology: History

 The term "biohacking" as well as the concept of do-it-yourself biology has been known as early as 1988.

 Biohacking entered the San Francisco programmer and maker communities as early as 2005, through simple demonstrations of basic experiments.
 As DIYbio experiments became the focus of SuperHappyDevHouse hackers, the hobby gained additional momentum.

 In 2005 Rob Carlson wrote in an article in Wired: "The era of garage biology is upon us.
 Want to participate?
 Take a moment to buy yourself a lab on eBay."
 He then set up a garage lab the same year, working on a project he had previously worked at the Molecular Sciences Institute in Berkeley, California.

 In 2008, the DIYbio organization was founded by Jason Bobe and Mackenzie Cowell and its first meeting held.

 In 2010, Genspace opened the first community biology lab, Ten months later it was followed by BioCurious, and Victoria Makerspace.
 Many other labs and organizations followed, including but not limited to Counter Culture Labs in Oakland, CA, Baltimore Underground Science Space in Baltimore, MD, TheLab in Los Angeles, CA, Denver Biolabs in Denver, CO, and SoundBio Lab in Seattle, WA.

 It has been estimated that in 2014 there have been 50 DIY biology labs around the world.

 In 2016, the first conference to focus specifically on biohacking was announced to take place in September in Oakland, CA.

+DIY biology is projected to develop even more into structured systems that have built legitimacy and public trust, with a community behind it that can be scientifically credible.

 Aspects

 The DIYbio movement seeks to revise the notion that one must be an academic with an advanced degree to make any significant contribution to the biology community.
 It allows large numbers of small organizations and individuals to participate in research and development, with spreading knowledge a higher priority than turning profits.
-In recent years, there are various DIY ways to live healthy and many of them also focuses on different simple ways to biohack mind, body, metabolism and sleep.
+The DIY Biology Movement revolves around the ideals of using non-establishment research in order to allow for the freedom of research by people who are not considered qualified by regulatory bodies.
+In recent years, there are various DIY ways to live healthy and many of them also focuses on different simple ways to biohack mind, body, metabolism, and sleep.

 The motivations for DIY biology include (but aren't limited to) lowered costs, entertainment, medicine, biohacking, life extension, and education.
 Recent work combining open-source hardware of microcontrollers like the Arduino and RepRap 3-D printers, very low-cost scientific instruments have been developed.

 Community laboratory space

 Many organizations maintain a laboratory akin to a wet-lab makerspace, providing equipment and supplies for members.
 Many organizations also run classes and provide training.
 For a fee (usually between $50 and $100), members can join some spaces and do experiments on their own.
+DIY biology laboratories often use online forums, social media, and websites to communicate with other laboratories and DIY Biology enthusiasts in order to share their research with other laboratory bodies and communities.